Meet the team

 Liz Brosnan is a survivor researcher and sociologist.
 She started a career as a clinical psychologist, then experienced psychiatry first-hand for over a decade, both involuntarily and later more passively.
 A service user-led research project in 2000 launched another career as a researcher and activist.
 She has published work about power dynamics and conditions participation, the Irish user/survivor movement, and service-user involvement in education.
 She is also interested in socio-legal theory such as: informed consent, coercion, and rights-based frameworks.
 After almost 20 years of research, community activism, and advocacy in Ireland, she moved to London to work with Diana Rose on EURIKHA.

 Jayasree Kalathil is a London-based researcher, writer, translator and mental health activist with a background in literary and cultural studies.
 She runs Survivor Research, a virtual collective of independent survivor researchers.
 Her research focuses on the intersections between ‘race’, racialisation, gender, culture and madness.
-She is currently involved in a project linked with EURIKHA which explores the history of mental health user/survivor activism, advocacy and knowledge production by racialised groups/people of colour in the UK.
+Jayasree leads the EURIKHA sub-project, Still We Rise, which explores the history of mental health user/survivor activism, advocacy and knowledge production by racialised groups/people of colour in the UK.

 Akriti Mehta is a user-researcher and has experienced mental health services in India and the UK.
 Her academic background is in mental health.
 Akriti is particularly interested in movements led by users/survivors/people with psychosocial disability in the ‘global south’; and how they influence and are influenced by local and global shifts including legal reform, movement for global mental health, and the emergence of international networks of users/survivors/people with psychosocial disabilities.